Are There Any Water Taxis in Fiji?

 Water Taxis in the Mamanuca and Yasawa Islands

-The only place where you can find real water taxis in Fiji is the Mamanuca Islands and the Yasawa Islands.
-These are flexible boat services that can take you from Port Denarau to the Mamanuca and Yasawa resorts, as well as between islands in the Mamanucas and Yasawas.
-There are two main water taxi companies in Fiji: Mamanuca Express and SeaFiji.
+The only places where you can find real water taxis in Fiji are Port Denarau Marina, Vuda Marina and Wailoaloa.
+There are flexible boat services that can take you from these marinas to the Mamanuca and Yasawa resorts, as well as between islands in the Mamanucas and Yasawas.
+There are two main water taxi companies in Denarau: Mamanuca Express and SeaFiji, as well as a water taxi from Vuda or Wailoaloa, Vuda Water Taxis.

 Mamanuca Express

 Based in Port Denarau, the Mamanuca Express services almost all resorts in the Mamanuca Islands, as well as the islands of Viwa and Nanuya in the Yasawa Islands.
-They have two water taxis available, a 33-passenger fast water taxi and a smaller 12-passenger vessel.
+They have a range of boats available, from a 33-passenger fast water taxi and a smaller 12-passenger vessel.
+What’s more, the company draws on almost 30 years of experience in the sea transport industry.

 SeaFiji